Exam Regulations Policy

 - Students may have access to beverages in clear containers only.
 For remote proctored exams taken in private locations, food or food related products (i.e. gum, candy, mints) are permitted but must not be in packaging (or should be in a clear container.

 - Students in remote-proctored exams may take quick breaks as necessary.
 Students taking a quick break, must say out loud that this is what they are doing.
 This will help in excluding the quick break from any consideration of irregularities.

 - Remote exam takers who experience a technical problem with Examsoft, should contact the ExamTaker Support Line: 866-429-8889 or 954-429-8889.
 If the issue is not resolved by contacting Examsoft, remote exam takers should contact the Assistant Dean of Academic Services ([email protected], 617-573-8160) or the Dean of Students Office ([email protected], 617-573-8157)

-- Hard copy scrap paper is not permitted unless specifically allowed by the professor in the course examination instructions.
-Otherwise, students may use the virtual notes feature in examsoft to make in-exam notes.
+- Scrap paper is not permitted unless specifically allowed by the professor in the course examination instructions.

 Rules for Live-proctored Exams